G-dab/G-dab/README.md

 # 🤗Hi there!
 Welcome to G-dab's Github World!

-I am currently an undergraduate student at SJTU, current living in Shanghai.
+I am an undergraduate student at SJTU, current living in Shanghai.

 - My personal website: https://g-dab.github.io/